doncandela/mgah/mgah.md

   - You can also use **`rysnc`** to transfer a whole directory including subdirectories between a Linux PC and Unity.
 Unlike `scp`, with appropriate flags `rsync` can be run repeatedly and will only update files that have been changed.
 I used `rsync` on the old UMSC HPC cluster, but I haven't tried it yet  on Unity.

+- TODO Cloning from GitHub  - public allowed via any node?
+Private need to set up SSH keys?
+Put info here and in GS-GIT.

 #### Slurm on Unity<a id="unity-slurm"></a>

 - Some Slurm resources: